My Essays On Education

 The year South Korea hosted the Summer Olympics was the year I started my journey as a teacher.
 That was 1988.

-Those many years I spent in the academe, 24 years in the Philippines and 6 years here in South Korea, taught me a lot about the teaching profession – more than those that I learned from undergraduate and graduate schools.
+Those many years I spent in the academe, 24 years in the Philippines and 7 (now going 8) years here in South Korea, taught me a lot about the teaching profession – more than those that I learned from my undergraduate and graduate courses.
 My experiences as a classroom teacher and as a school administrator enabled me (and they still do) to look at issues, problems, and disputes using the lens of the one teaching and that of the one formulating and implementing school policies.
 My having been in the position of both made me understand how it feels to be in-charge of students and to be in-charge of both the teachers and students.

-Those 30 years in 8 different schools in 2 different countries made the following very clear to me: that it is not easy to wear the hat of a teacher; that teaching is not just another job; that teaching is not just a means of livelihood but a way to serve; and that everything schools, from the simplest activities to the most complicated policies, should be student-centered because the students are the reasons schools exist.
+Those 31 years in 8 different schools in 2 different countries made the following very clear to me: that it is not easy to wear the hat of a teacher; that teaching is not just another job; that teaching is not just a means of livelihood but a way to serve; and that everything schools do, from the simplest activities to the most complicated policies, should be student-centered – because the students are the reasons schools exist.

 There were many times that I reflected on teaching as a profession and education in general.
 Those reflections resulted to essays and research works.

-This is where I put them (essays I wrote on education and some of the research works I have completed here in South Korea) together.
+This is where I put them (the essays I wrote on education and some of the research works I have completed here in South Korea) together.
 I added also in this section the dissertation and thesis I wrote as requirements for my PhD and Master’s degrees, respectively.

 In the university where I completed my PhD and Master’s, the research papers students are required to complete are called differently – dissertation for PhD and thesis for Master’s.